 Written, Produced & Directed by Michael Powell & Emeric Pressberger

 The best way so far to see the impressive The Battle of the River Plate is this German Blu-ray given the title Panzerschiff Graf Spee.
 In the 1950s the English film industry did its best to laud the embattled island’s valiant war experience, with pictures about air raids, prison escapes and special missions.
 One of the biggest of these ‘how I won the war’ epics is also one of the last films by The Archers, the writing-producing-directing team of Michael Powell and Emeric Pressberger.
 1956’s The Battle of the River Plate stars a high-ranking assortment of acting talent: Peter Finch, Anthony Quayle, John Gregson and Bernard Lee.
-Filmed in the large-format VistaVision process, it’s one of filmdom’s best depictions of a ferocious naval battle.
-Shorn of a full thirteen minutes, it was released here as The Pursuit of the Graf Spee
+Filmed in the large-format VistaVision process, it can boast filmdom’s most ferocious naval battle.
+Shorn of a full thirteen minutes, it was released here as The Pursuit of the Graf Spee.

-A dramatic highlight of the early war months took place in the South Atlantic in December 1939.
-The German pocket battleship Graf Spee raided the sealane to India, sinking England-bound freighters and seizing their crews.
+A dramatic highlight of the early war took place in the South Atlantic in December 1939.
+The German pocket battleship Graf Spee raided the sea-lanes to India, sinking England-bound freighters and seizing their crews.
 A trio of smaller Royal Navy fighting ships anticipated the Graf Spee’s position and attacked, sustaining heavy damage but forcing the battleship to flee to the neutral Uruguayan port of Montevideo.
-There began a diplomatic game of cat and mouse, as British intelligence agents bluffed the Germans into thinking that more ships were waiting in ambush outside the neutral port, at the mouth of the broad (140 miles) estuary of the Rio de la Plata.
-The Graf Spee and the Nazis were in a tough spot, with Germany’s national prestige at stake.
+There began a diplomatic game of cat and mouse as British intelligence agents bluffed the Germans into thinking that more ships were waiting in ambush at the mouth of the broad (140 miles) estuary of the Rio de la Plata.
+Germany’s national prestige was at stake.
 Should the Graf Spee allow itself to overstay in Montevideo, and by the rules of neutrality be seized by Uruguay?
 Or should it make a run for the open sea?
 The deathwatch for the giant battleship was covered live on radio.

 Powell & Pressberger wanted to make something other than the typical oceangoing movie in which large model boats fought one another in a special effects tank.
 As this was the middle 1950s they opted for VistaVision, Paramount’s new large format process that yielded remarkably bright, sharp images, especially when printed in Technicolor.
 The filmmakers secured the cooperation of several navies to use real ships to “play” the Royal Navy cruisers HMS Exeter, HMS Achilles and HMS Ajax.
 Only the Achilles plays itself, as it had been re-commissioned as a ship of the Indian Navy.
 The American heavy cruiser Salem impersonates the Graf Spee.
 As the USN would not permit the Salem’s large bow numbers to be painted over, Powell & Pressberger excuse them as part of the German camouflage effort.

 Miniature effects were employed to depict parts of the sea battle, but Michael Powell puts more stress on the experience of the sailors and civilians involved in the conflict.
 We stay locked up with the captured merchant seamen below decks on the Graf Spee, and share the concerns of the captains and the crews of the three cruisers tasked with engaging the far larger battleship.
 Merchant captain Dove (Bernard Lee, “M” in the early James Bond films) forms a friendship with the German Captain Langsdorff, played with reserve and respect by Peter Finch.
-The British Commodore and Captains (Anthony Quayle, Ian Hunter, John Gregson, Jack Gwillim) enter into the fight with high spirits and pursue their foe even when the Exeter is almost sunk and other ships heavily damaged.
-We see what a surface battle is really like — groups of men on opposing ships shooting each other to bits.
-One hit on the Exeter’s bridge wipes out most of its ranking officers.
+The British Commodore and Captains (Anthony Quayle, Ian Hunter, John Gregson, Jack Gwillim) enter into the fight in high spirits and pursue their foe even when the Exeter is almost sunk and other ships heavily damaged.
+A surface battle is a real melee — groups of men on opposing ships shooting each other to bits.
+A hit on the Exeter’s bridge wipes out most of its ranking officers.

 The realistic subject matter of The Battle of the River Plate calls for a different style than that pioneered by Powell and Pressberger for their history-making visual feasts Black Narcissus and The Red Shoes.
 They employ some of the same creative talent, including production designer Arthur Lawson, composer Brian Easdale and artistic adviser Hein Heckroth.
 The film favors wide masters in dialogue scenes and avoids image-degrading opticals where possible by using clean cuts instead of dissolves.
 For one shot Powell puts the VistaVision camera in a small craft that rolls with the sea waves.
 The wildly pitching image plays as a visual joke, a literal representation of seasickness.